 We set our own hands-on, in-house ‘audio engineering’ test for potential sound engineers.
 This required them to perform quality checks and manual, technical corrections on voice over content which contained a known series of mistakes and problems.
 The test proved extremely effective in identifying the most capable candidates.

-A combination of technical testing, a local focus and a swift interview process resulted in the appointment and training of 18 new team members (representing a 200% team increase) in the space of one just week!
+A combination of technical testing, a local focus, and a swift interview process resulted in the appointment and training of 18 new team members (representing a 200% team increase) in the space of one just week!

 The terrible weather?
 Snow problem at all!

 Here at Voice Talent Online, on the night of Monday 26th March, the North Pole came to Gravesend.
-The night team were already here when it started, and we ensured all were able to travel home safely before it was too late.
+The night team was already here when it started, and we ensured all were able to travel home safely before it was too late.
 We had just four days left to complete the project….
 With the howling winds heaping the constant snow down all night, on rail and road, how would this be remotely possible once the morning came?